 A comma-separated list of RabbitMQ node names.
 When more than one entry, used to locate the server address where a queue is located.
 Each entry in this list must have a corresponding entry in spring.rabbitmq.addresses.
 Only needed if you use a RabbitMQ cluster and wish to consume from the node that hosts the queue.
-See QueueConnectionFactory for more information.
+See Queue Affinity and the LocalizedQueueConnectionFactory for more information.